ndwarshuis/org-ml/README.md

 #### om-elem-build-drawer `(drawer-name &key post-blank &rest nodes)`

-Build a drawer element with `nodes` as contents.
+Build a drawer element with `nodes` as children.

 The following properties are settable:
 - `drawer-name`: a oneline string